Bhumij people: Culture

 They also practice the martial art called Firkal, although it has been reduced to a single village among the Bhumij who perform it.

 Language

 Bhumij is the language of the Munda subfamily of the Austroasiatic languages, related to Ho, Mundari and Santali, spoken mainly in the Indian states Jharkhand, Odisha and West Bengal.
 It is spoken by around 100,000 people in India.
+Though many Bhumijs in West Bengal and Orissa are speaking Bengali and Odia respectively as their first language.

 In January 2019, Bhumij was accorded the status of second language in the state of Jharkhand.